maithili-k/iRODS-RDM-HPC-course/2-iRODS-icommands.md

 #### 9.2.1 Exercise
 - try to find the files you have added above by searching for the associated metadata you added
 - search for files with `META_DATA_ATTR_NAME` is `author` and `META_DATA_ATTR_VALUE` is `Lewis Carroll`.
 Do you know these files? -- add some more lewis carroll stories in public and metadata so they get more search hits
+- Think of how metadata is already being used in your research domain to find the data? e.g., any portaly where you used keyword search or some parameter search, etc.

 > **_Food for brain:_**
 > You went through the process of adding metadata.
 Does the above exercise show you the value of doing so?
 Think of scenarios where in future you could easily find data with simple keyword search using metadata which would not have been possible without the metadata.
 > * Can you relate to the material you went through above with your daily work?
-Think data upload/download, data sharing and colaboration.
+Think data upload/download, data sharing and collaboration.
 > * Now can you think of the FAIR principles and how they are applicable here?
+What role can a system like iRODS or the concept of metadata (or whatever term you may use) can play in making the data FAIR?
+> * Can you name at least one example of how you would use the information you learned above in your data life cycle

 ## 10. What next?
 Now that you know the basic data handling in iRODS, you can follow the next section which is about setting up a data processing pipeline [iRODS in HPC](x-iRODS-in-HPC.md).